coetry/digitalpsychology.io/src/pages/scarcity/index.md

 ### Restricting features and content availability
-In today's online world, everything seems to be permanently available in abundance.
-Snapchat has reintroduced scarcity into the entertainment section.
-If you miss a story on Snapchat, which is only 24 hours available, you will never see it again.
-This feature is definitely one part of the app which makes it so sticky and persuades users to come back.
-Is there something in your product which can be artificially made scarce?
+In today’s online world, everything seems to be permanently available in abundance.
+Snapchat has reintroduced scarcity into the entertainment sector.
+If you miss a story on Snapchat, which is only available for 24 hours, you will never see it again.
+This feature is definitely one part of the app that makes it so sticky, and persuades users to come back.
+Is there something in your product that can be made artificially scarce?

 ![Scarcity Example: Restricting features and content availability](09-limiting-feature-availability.png)